PierreRemacle/MIMIC-IV-Data-Pipeline/README.md

 ### How to use the pipeline?
 - After downloading the repo, open **mainPipeline.ipynb**.
-- **mainPipeline.ipynb**, contains sequential code blocks to extract, preprocess, model, and train MIMIC-IV EHR data.
+- **mainPipeline.ipynb**, contains sequential code blocks to extract, preprocess, and model MIMIC-IV EHR data.
+- For specific versions and modalities, there are checkboxes, and users can select their preferred version.
+- To select customized cohorts, use the specific ICD codes or search with the specific disease name available in the MIMIC IV database.
 - Follow each code block and read the instructions given just before each code block to run the  code block.
 - Follow the exact file paths and filenames given in the instructions for each code block to run the pipeline.
 - For the evaluation module, clear instructions are provided on how to use it as a standalone module.